matteoferla/Somewhat-Smart-Home/README.md

 ## Webservers

-> See LINK TO REPOS
+> TODO See LINK TO REPOS

 My main webservers are actually on a different Pi namely, a Pi 4.
 However, I do not want to stress too much even if it's 4 GB.